jamesknelson/retil/packages/retil-router/README.md

 })
 ```

-If you want to use retil-router's built in `<Link>` component and redirect routes, you'll need to make sure they can access the current route and controller.
-To do so, just wrap your app with a `<RouterProvider>`.
+If you want to use retil-router's built in `<Link>` component and redirect routes, you'll need to make sure they can access the current route and `navigate()` function.
+You can do this by wrapping your app with a `<RouterProvider>`.

 ```tsx
 import { RouterProvider, useRouter } from 'retil-router'